d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-cifar10.md

 ## Reading the Dataset

-Next, we can create the `ImageFolderDataset` instance to read the organized dataset containing the original image files, where each data instance includes the image and label.
+Next, we can create the `ImageFolderDataset` instance to read the organized dataset containing the original image files, where each example includes the image and label.

 ```{.python .input  n=10}
 train_ds, valid_ds, train_valid_ds, test_ds = [